httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

 The Length, Type, Unused Flag(s), Reserved, and Stream Identifier fields are described in {{Section 4 of HTTP2}}.
-The frame payload of PRIORITY_UPDATE frame payload contains the following additional fields:
+The frame payload of PRIORITY_UPDATE frame contains the following additional fields:

 Reserved:
 : A reserved 1-bit field.
 The semantics of this bit is undefined.
 It MUST remain